Vivekreddy1201/scaler-cal.com-clone/README.md

-Cal.com Clone - Full Stack Scheduling Platform
+SlotSync - Full Stack Scheduling Platform

 Description
 This project is a full-stack scheduling and booking application inspired by Cal.com.
 It allows users to create event types, define availability, and share public booking links where others can schedule meetings.